davfervar/IT_Troubleshooting_Documentation/incidents/incident-1_no-network.md

 ## 📌 Incident Overview

-This incident involved a network outage on an **Ubuntu virtual machine**.
+This incident involved a network outage on an **Ubuntu VM**.
 The system was unable to access websites or respond to external ping requests, suggesting a deeper connectivity issue.

 ---